missionloyd/footprint/README.md

 # Footprint

 Connect your physical footprint to your digital footprint!
-A simple safety/social media app that utilizes the Geolocation API in your browser to fetch your current location and post it on a Leaflet map and feed along with a picture and description for friends to view.
-Footprint is MEAN stack application generated with MongoDB CLI, Express, Angular CLI, and Node.js.
+A simple safety/social media app that utilizes the Geolocation API in your browser to fetch your current location and posts a path on a Leaflet map and feed along with a picture and description for friends to view.
+Footprint is MEAN stack application generated with MongoDB, Express.js, Angular, and Node.js.

 ## Motivation
 The creation of Footprint was inspired by the idea of keeping documentation of a user's location